paudetseis/PlateFlex/docs/index.rst

 used to determine the parameters of the effectively elastic plate, such as the effective elastic thickness (:math:`T_e`), the initial subsurface-to-surface load ratio (:math:`F`) and optionally the initial phase difference between surface and subsurface loads (:math:`\alpha`).
-The software uses the analytical functions with uniform :math:`F` and :math:`\alpha` to fit the admittance and/or coherence functions.
 The estimation can be done using non-linear least-squares or probabilistic (i.e., bayesian) inference methods.
 The analysis can be done using either the Bouguer or Free air gravity anomalies, and over land or ocean areas.
 Computational workflows are covered in the Jupyter notebooks bundled with this package.
-The software contains methods to make beautiful and insightful plots using the `seaborn` package.
+The software contains methods to make publication-quality plots using the `seaborn` package.

 .. note::